philippabele/developers-guide-to-linux/01_basic_commands/100_analyze_text_with_regexes/101_regex_basics.md

 # Regular Expression Basics

 Regular Expressions can be used to define patterns matching specific parts of text.
+This part is based on chapter 19 of The Linux Command Line.

 ## Wildcards
 To match text either literal characters or wildcards can be used.
 Some exemplary wildcards: